fermiPy/dmpipe/docs/install.rst

 for instructions on disabling SIP on your machine.

-In some cases the setup.py script will fail to properly install the fermipy package dependecies.
+In some cases the setup.py script will fail to properly install the dmpipe package dependecies.
 If installation fails you can try running a forced upgrade of these packages with ``pip install --upgrade``:

 .. code-block:: bash